wcm-io/wcm-io-handler/url/src/site/markdown/usage.md

 To make sure that the externalization works properly you have to configure three Parameters in the [context-specific Configuration][config]:

-* Site URL: Site URL on public access from outside, for non-secure access (HTTP).
+* siteUrl: Site URL on public access from outside, for non-secure access (HTTP).
-* Site URL Secure: Site URL for public access from outside, for secure access (HTTPS).
+* siteUrlSecure: Site URL for public access from outside, for secure access (HTTPS).
-* Site URL Author: Site URL on author instance.
+* siteUrlAuthor: Site URL on author instance.

-Site URL is a protocol and hostname, e.g. http://www.mycompany.com For accessing the parameter you can use the constants from [UrlParams][url-params] class.
+Site URL is a protocol and hostname, e.g. `http://www.mycompany.com`.
+For accessing the parameter you can use the constants from [UrlParams][url-params] class.